The Complete Guide to Driving in Vanuatu

 Do You Need a 4WD in Vanuatu?

 Most tourists will definitely benefit from a 4WD in Vanuatu.
-While main roads in Port Vila and Luganville are sealed, many rural roads and access roads to attractions are unsealed, rough and often require high-clearance vehicles.
+While main roads in Port Vila and Luganville are sealed, many rural roads and access roads to attractions are unsealed, rough and often require at least high-clearance vehicles.

 Many rural communities rely on vulnerable roads that can be cut off by floods, impacting access to markets, schools and hospitals.
 A 4WD or at least a high-clearance vehicle is strongly recommended for exploring beyond the main urban centres.

 You'll find that rental companies in Vanuatu offer various 4WD and SUV options to suit different budgets and requirements.
+Note that most 4WD vehicle rentals are manual.

 What Side of the Road Do They Drive on in Vanuatu?